 Pre-engineered metal frame buildings come to you precisely measured and cut.
-If you think you need to cut or redrill a hole, something has almost gone wrong.
-If necessary, contact your building supplier, or the manufacturer, for advice.
+Something has almost gone wrong if you think you need to cut or redrill a hole.
+Contact your building supplier or the manufacturer for advice if necessary.

 Not Following Safety Procedures

 Please don’t short-change this.
 We’ve all seen ads about preventable accidents.
 Use proper safety equipment and follow procedures.
 You will work with heavy metal framing members and sharp wall/siding panels.

 One point you may not know is that falls are actually the leading cause of injury in construction.
 Research and follow all possible preventative measures to protect you and your crew.

 Not Fully Planning the Project

 Any savings you may have made by choosing to construct your own building can quickly evaporate if the project doesn’t run smoothly and to schedule.
 If you budgeted for five days and it ends up taking ten days, the additional equipment rental charges will be double the amount you budgeted for.
 Planning is key!

 Compare & save with four competing building quotes